openeuler-mirror/docs/docs/en/docs/StratoVirt/VM_configuration.md

     -api-channel unix:/tmp/stratovirt.socket
 ```

-Successful execution of the command indicates that the VM is successfully created and started.
+After the command is executed successfully, the VM is created and started successfully.

 ## Configuration Description

 ### VM Types

-The -machine parameter is used to specify the type of the VM to be started.
+You can run the **-machine** parameter to specify the type of the VM to be started.

-Parameter Description
+Parameters

-- type: specifies the type of the VM to be started.
-Currently, only MicroVm is supported.
-This parameter is optional, and the default value is MicroVM.
+- **type** (optional): type of the VM to be started.
+Currently, only **MicroVm** is supported.
+The default value is **MicroVM**.
-- dump-guest-core: determines whether to dump the VM memory when the process panics.
-This parameter is optional.
+- **dump-guest-core** (optional): whether to dump the VM memory when a process panics.
-- mem-share: determines whether to share the memory with other processes.
-This parameter is optional.
+- **mem-share** (optional): whether to share memory with other processes.

 ### Disk Configuration

-The VM disk configuration includes the following configuration items.
+VM disk configuration includes the following configuration items:

-- drive_id: Disk ID.
+- **drive_id**: disk ID.
-- path_on_host: Disk path.
+- **path_on_host**: disk path.
-- serial_num: (Optional) Specifies the serial number of the disk.
+- **serial_num** (optional): serial number of the disk.
-- read_only: (Optional) Determines whether the file is read-only.
+- **read_only** (optional): whether the disk is read-only.
-- direct: (Optional) Determines whether to enable the O_DIRECT mode.
+- **direct** (optional): whether to open the disk in O_DIRECT mode.
-- iothread: (Optional) Configures the iothread attribute.
+- **iothread** (optional): iothread attribute.
-- iops: (Optional) Configures disk QoS to restrict disk I/O operations.
+- **iops** (optional): disk QoS for limiting disk I/O operations.

-The iops and iothread configuration items are described as follows:
+The following describes the **iops** and **iothread** configuration items:

-#### iops: Disk QoS.
+#### **iops**: disk QoS.

-##### Overview
+##### Description

-QoS is quality of service.
+QoS is short for quality of service.
 In cloud scenarios, multiple VMs are started on a single host.
-When a VM has heavy disk access pressure, the total disk access bandwidth of the host is limited, which occupies the access bandwidth of other VMs.
-As a result, the I/O of other VMs is affected.
-To reduce the impact on each other, you can configure QoS attributes for VMs to limit the disk access rate.
+Because the total disk access bandwidth of the host is limited, when a VM has heavy disk access pressure, it will occupy the access bandwidth of other VMs.
+As a result, the I/O performance of other VMs will be affected.
+To reduce the impact between VMs, you can configure QoS to limit the disk access rate of the VMs.

-##### Important Notes
+##### Precautions

 - Currently, QoS supports the configuration of disk IOPS.
-- The value range of iops is [0, 1000000].
-The value 0 indicates that the rate is not limited.
-The actual IOPS does not exceed the preset value and does not exceed the upper limit of the actual back-end disk performance.
+- The value range of IOPS is [0, 1000000].
+The value **0** indicates that the IOPS is not limited.
+The actual IOPS does not exceed the preset value or the upper limit of the actual backend disk performance.
-- Only the average IOPS can be limited, and the instantaneous burst traffic cannot be limited.
+- Only the average IOPS can be limited.
+Instantaneous burst traffic cannot be limited.

 ##### Configuration Methods

-Usage
+Usage:

-**CLI**
+CLI:

 ```
 -drive xxx,iops=200
 ```

-Parameter:
+Parameters:

-- iops: The I/O delivery speed of the disk on the VM does not exceed the value of this parameter.
+- **iops**: I/O delivery speed of the disk on a VM after IOPS is configured.
+It does not exceed the value of this parameter.
-- xxx: indicates other settings of the disk.
+- *xxx*: other settings of the disk.

 JSON Configuration